 On April 23, 2012, the School entered into an unsecured \$50,000 line of credit agreement with Capital One Bank to provide working capital.
 The line has no expiration date and bears interest at the Wall Street Journal Prime Rate plus 5.75%.
 Interest is payable on a monthly basis.
-At June 30, 2014 and 2013, outstanding borrowings under this line of credit were \$-0-and \$50,000, respectively.
-Interest expense was \$321 and \$3,242 for the years ended June 30, 2014 and 2013, respectively.
+There were no outstanding balances under the line of credit as of June 30, 2015 and 2014.